Hugo Banzer: Dictatorship (1971–1978)

 Human rights groups claim that during Banzer's 1971–1978 tenure (known as the Banzerato) several thousand Bolivians sought asylum in foreign countries, 3,000 political opponents were arrested, 200 were killed, and many more were tortured.
 In the basement of the Ministry of the Interior or "the horror chambers" around 2,000 political prisoners were held and tortured during the 1971–1978 military rule.
 Many others simply disappeared.
 Among the victims of the regime were Colonel Andrés Selich, Banzer's first Minister of the Interior and co-conspirator in the August 1971 coup.
 Selich was accused of plotting to overthrow Banzer and died of blows sustained while in custody.
 Two other leaders with sufficient stature to potentially eclipse the dictator were murdered under suspicious circumstances while in exile: General Joanquin Zenteno Anaya and former president Juan José Torres, both in 1976.
 Klaus Barbie, former head of the Gestapo de Lyon, was integrated into the special services in order to "renew" repression techniques and received Bolivian nationality.
 During the Banzer government, drug trafficking experienced an unprecedented expansion that lasted until the 1980s.

-Much of the stability achieved by the Banzerato was sustained by the constant flow of easy credit from abroad, which was often used on mammoth "white elephant" projects of dubious usefulness but which nonetheless impressed certain sectors of the population.
+Much of the stability achieved by the Banzerato was sustained by the constant flow of easy credit from abroad, which was often used on mammoth "white elephant" projects of dubious usefulness, which nonetheless impressed certain sectors of the population.
 The loans would soon raise Bolivia's external debt to record levels, but proved useful in the manipulation of political patronage.
-In 1975, Banzer restored diplomatic relations with Chile, broken since 1962, with an eye toward obtaining an access to the Pacific Ocean, denied to Bolivia since the loss of its maritime coast in the 19th century War of the Pacific.
+In 1975, Banzer restored diplomatic relations with Chile, broken since 1962, with an eye toward obtaining an access to the Pacific Ocean, denied to Bolivia since the loss of its maritime coast in the 19th-century War of the Pacific.
 The Chilean dictator Augusto Pinochet offered a narrow outlet just north of the port of Arica, on the border with Peru, on lands that had previously belonged to that country.
 According to the terms of the treaty that handed that territory to Chile, Peru had to agree to any proposal of transferring that land to a third party.
-Peru refused to accept the Pinochet proposal and instead created its own counter-proposal, which declared Arica and its waters an area of joint-sovereignty between the three nations.
-Chile refused this proposal and talks with Bolivia ended.
+Peru refused to accept the Pinochet proposal, instead creating its own counter-proposal, which declared Arica and its waters an area of joint-sovereignty between the three nations.
+Chile refused this proposal, and talks with Bolivia ended.
 Diplomatic relations were once again frozen in 1978.